MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-10-17-prepare-mfp-ios-for-store-submission.md

 ![validation errors]({{site.baseurl}}/assets/blog/2016-10-17-prepare-mfp-ios-for-store-submission/validation_fail.png)

-This is because `i386` and `x86_64` architecture slices bundled within our `IBMMobilefirstPlatformfoundation.framework`.
-MFP SDK is packaged with `i386` and `x86_64` architecture slices so that the application with MFP framework added can be run on simulators as well. iTunes Connect or TestFlight does not support application which include unused binary slices.
-Hence while publishing to the AppStore or while using Archives for testing the app crashes during runtime or fails during validation.
+This is because the `i386` and `x86_64` architecture slices are bundled within `IBMMobilefirstPlatformfoundation.framework`.
+These architecture slices are are bundled so that an application with the SDK could run on simulators as well. iTunes Connect and TestFlight do not support applications which include unused binary slices, hence while publishing to the App Store or while using Archives for testing, the app crashes during runtime or fails during validation.
 This is a known [Xcode defect](http://www.openradar.me/23681704) for dynamic frameworks.

-The following steps mentioned by Daniel Kennett in his [blog](http://ikennd.ac/blog/2015/02/stripping-unwanted-architectures-from-dynamic-libraries-in-xcode/), will help to resolve the above issue with which one can remove unused/unsupported architectures(`i386`/`x86_64`) from MFP dynamic frameworks and will ensure that the application will work as expected without any crash/failures.
+The following steps mentioned by Daniel Kennett in his [blog post](http://ikennd.ac/blog/2015/02/stripping-unwanted-architectures-from-dynamic-libraries-in-xcode/) will help resolve the above issue by removing unused/unsupported architectures (`i386`/`x86_64`) from dynamic frameworks and will ensure that the application will work as expected without any crash/failures.

 1. Select Build Phases tab in Xcode project settings